Last Updated: April 3rd, 2023

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 Get your FREE California Travel Planner – including printable checklists and my favorite two-week itinerary for the state.

 Spend the Day at the Beach

-This is also one of the best free things to do in Orange County (although you usually have to pay for parking).
+Going to the beach is also one of the best free things to do in Orange County (although you usually have to pay for parking).

-- Huntington State Beach (Huntington Beach) – Another beach city within Orange County.
-The nickname for Huntington Beach is “Surf City USA.”
-Besides its world-class surfing, the state beach features volleyball and basketball courts and the beautiful Huntington Beach Pier (which is also the perfect spot to watch the sunset).
-Parking is $15 per vehicle.
+- Huntington State Beach (Huntington Beach) – Another beach city in the area, Huntington Beach is nicknamed “Surf City USA.”
+Besides its world-class surfing, Huntington Beach features volleyball and basketball courts and the beautiful Huntington Beach Pier (which is also the perfect sunset spot).

 - Corona del Mar State Beach

 Looking for an even more in-depth look at the beaches in the area?
 Read our guide to the best beaches in Orange County.